 Compound that problem with walking in mud and deep sand, crossing a rushing river, and the insane heat and humidity of a post-rain tropical jungle, and you can probably imagine where this story is heading…

-If you’ve never seen monkeys in the wild, the little buggers are fast and not prone to sitting still.
-I’d already missed shots of Costa Rica’s Capuchins twice because I was too slow getting my camera gear together.
+If you’ve ever seen monkeys in the wild, you know that the little buggers are fast and not prone to sitting still.
+I’d already missed shots of Costa Rica’s Capuchins twice in Corcovado because I was too slow getting my camera gear together.
 So this time I was determined to get the shot.

 The light was low.
 The monkey was quick.
 My flash malfunctioned.
 My glasses steamed.
 My eyes filled with sweat.
 I cursed in ways that would make a sailor blush.
 Following along as the monkey leapt through the treetops, I snapped the shutter over and over until he disappeared from sight.

-It took a few minutes to realize that mistake #3– holding 20 pounds of camera gear above my head for 15 minutes, like I was John Cusack at the end of Say Anything– would bring a world of hurt into my day.
+It took a few minutes to realize that mistake #3– holding 20 pounds of camera gear above my head for around 15 minutes, like I was John Cusack at the end of Say Anything– would bring a world of hurt into my day.

 THE BIGGER THEY COME…

 As soon as I put the camera gear down, I knew something was wrong.
 I felt dizzy and lightheaded.
 No matter how deeply I breathed, my brain didn’t feel like it was getting enough oxygen.